 Your Contract of Insurance – Information and changes we need to know about

 You should settle your premium and other charges, if applicable, with cleared funds of all monies due by the date advised to you.
-This enables us to meet insurers’ advised payment terms and conditions.
+This enables us to meet Insurers’ advised payment terms and conditions.

-You will inform us as soon as reasonably practicable of any changes in your circumstances that may affect the services to be provided by us or the cover provided under your insurance policy.
+You will inform us as soon as reasonably practicable of any changes in your circumstances that may affect the services to be provided by us or the cover provided under your Insurance policy.

-All activities undertaken by us as outlined in this Agreement are provided by us for your exclusive use and all data, recommendations, proposals, reports and other information provided by us in connection with our services are for your sole use.
+All activities undertaken by us as outlined in this Agreement are provided by us for your exclusive use and all data, proposals, reports and other information provided by us in connection with our services are for your sole use.
 You agree not to permit access by any third party to this information, without our express written permission.